Zalmoxes: History of discovery

 Zalmoxes was first known from numerous fossils found in Transylvania, which were named as the species Mochlodon robustus by Baron Franz Nopcsa in 1899.
 The specific name referred to its robust build.
 In 1915, Nopcsa renamed the species to Rhabdodon robustum, amended in 2003 by David B. Weishampel, Coralia-Maria Jianu, Zoltan Csiki, and David B. Norman.
 Weishampel et al. (2003) published a paper on new remains from Romania, which they found to represent a new species.
 They found R. robustus was sufficiently different from Rhabdodon and named the new genus Zalmoxes for the former.
 The genus refers to the Thracian deity Zalmoxis (sometimes spelled Zalmoxes), who retreated for three years in a crypt to be resurrected on the fourth year.
 Likewise, the animal Zalmoxes had been liberated from its fossil grave to attain taxonomic immortality.
-The naming article further explained this by referring to Zalmoxes a ruler viewed as a deity by the Getae, a Thracian Tribe, according to Herodotus.
-In addition, Weishampel et al. named the new specimens Zalmoxes shqiperorum, after Shqiperia, the Albanian name for Albania, with which Nopcsa had a special relationship.
+The naming article further explained this by referring to Zalmoxes, a ruler viewed as a deity by the Getae, a Thracian Tribe, according to Herodotus.
+Weishampel et al. also named new specimens as Zalmoxes shqiperorum, after Shqiperia, the Albanian name for Albania, with which Nopcsa had a special relationship.
+In 2026, this species was determined to be a ceratopsian dinosaur as opposed to an ornithopod, and given the new generic name Ferenceratops.

 One specimen is now assigned to Telmatosaurus, while another specimen is also suspected to belong to that genus based on similar basicrania morphology.